0

 • Access to the World Unite!
 Knowledge Base with preparation materials tailored to your location and activity, including intercultural preparation

-• Group zoom preparation before your arrival
+• Group video call preparation before your arrival

 • On-site support (English and Japanese speaking)